Economic Prosperity

 Creating and Expanding First Nations Businesses

-First Nations have created, acquired, or expanded 116 businesses with funding from Coast Funds.
-89% of the new businesses created are still in operation by Nations.
-One business was sold and five businesses discontinued operations.
+First Nations have created, acquired, or expanded 138 businesses through investments with Coast Funds.
+The vast majority (89%) of the new businesses created are still in operation by Nations.
+One business was sold and seven businesses discontinued operations.
 Investment in these new businesses has been across a range of sectors, including tourism, manufacturing and processing, forestry, aquaculture, and transportation.

 Community Well-Being Impact